jimstir/rfc/content/docs/rfcs/67/README.md

 - Private 1:1 chats, described by [55/STATUS-1TO1-CHAT](/spec/55)
 - Large scale group chats, described by [56/STATUS-COMMUNITIES](/spec/56)

-This document aims to explain how a Status client implementation SHOULD make use of the underlying infrastructure, Waku, which is described in [10/WAKU2](/spec/10).
+This document aims to specify how a Status client implementation SHOULD make use of the underlying infrastructure, Waku, which is described in [10/WAKU2](/spec/10).

 # Background